SSWConsulting/SSW.Rules.Content/rules/employee-kpis/rule.md

 #### Qualitative vs Quantitative KPIs

-While many organisations opt for quantitative KPIs, it's difficult to build a system that factors in all the nuance of performance.
+While many organizations opt for quantitative KPIs, it's difficult to build a system that factors in all the nuance of performance.

 Qualitative KPIs provide more room to make a subjective judgment.